devitocodes/devito/docker/README.md

 ```

-## Build/Debug a base image (Useful for development only)
+## Debugging a base image (Useful for development only)

-This section is primarily helpful in contributing to or debugging the docker images.
+This section is primarily helpful in contributing to or debugging the Docker images.
-Devito images are built on top of base layers that provide the necessary software stack (compilers, utilities etc.).

 To build the base image yourself locally, you need to run the standard build command using the provided Dockerfile.